Automatic Construction of Clinical Scoring Systems with LLM Agents: Algorithmic Details

 \subsection{Notation, Splits, and Caching}

 Within each outer cross-validation fold, the training data is further split into a \emph{construction set} $\mathcal{D}_{\mathrm{con}}$ and an internal \emph{validation set} $\mathcal{D}_{\mathrm{val}}$.
-Rule evaluation, acceptance, and redundancy filtering are performed on $\mathcal{D}_{\mathrm{con}}$, while checklist selection and decision-threshold optimization are performed exclusively on $\mathcal{D}_{\mathrm{val}}$.
-Held-out test folds are never accessed during rule generation or score construction.
+Candidate-rule evaluation records metrics on both splits when available.
+Rule acceptance and Phase~2 checklist selection are guided primarily by validation-set performance, falling back to construction-set metrics when validation metrics are unavailable.
+The decision threshold for the final checklist is selected on $\mathcal{D}_{\mathrm{con}}$, while validation-set AUROC is reported when available.
+Held-out test folds are never accessed during rule generation, rule selection, checklist construction, or threshold selection.

 We denote by $\mathcal{P} \subset \mathcal{R}$ the pool of retained candidate rules constructed during Phase~1, and by $S \subseteq \mathcal{P}$ the final checklist of size at most $M$ assembled during Phase~2.
 All scores are unit-weighted by construction.